PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 07:04:44
+Last updated: 2024-04-06 07:05:21
-Random Quote: Because you're so broken you don't even trust yourself.
-And that's scary. - Nate Jacobs
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard